- Best Workout Headphones : How to Find the Right One - July 24, 2022

 Even when playing acoustic tracks, the audio profile of this speaker is impressive.
 The KMC 3 can render the precision and resonance of any music genre with ease.
 No distortion, no clipping, just clean sound throughout the volume range no matter what kind of music is vibrating from the speakers.

 The ability to use D batteries to power this unit on the go is a plus but a rechargeable battery would have been a much better way to go.
-Still, 26 hours of continuous play that default volume isn’t bad for a battery-powered speaker with this level of dynamic range and in the KMC 3’s defense, no other wireless speakers of this caliber have the ability to run on batteries at all.
+Still, 26 hours of continuous play that default volume isn’t bad for a battery-powered speaker with this level of dynamic range, and in the KMC 3’s defense, no other wireless speakers of this caliber have the ability to run on batteries at all.

-Plenty of bass and a perfectly complimentary treble range set the Klipsch KMC 3 apart from many of the other so-called wireless speakers on the market today.
+Plenty of basses and a perfectly complimentary treble range set the Klipsch KMC 3 apart from many of the other so-called wireless speakers on the market today.
 Combining style with an audio punch that is sure to be noticed by anyone listening to the unit, Klipsch has done an excellent job creating a portable speaker system that lives up to the venerable Klipsch reputation for both build and sound quality.

 - Extremely powerful bass with no distortion even at maximum volume